When Attention Sink Emerges in Language Models: An Empirical View: Effects of data distribution TEXT on attention sink

 \section{Effects of {data distribution \texorpdfstring{$p_{\textrm{data}}$}{TEXT}} on attention sink}

 \textbf{Training data amount.} In the default setup, we consider 5B tokens.
 We wonder whether the attention sink emerges if we further constrain the data within a fixed compute budget.
 Therefore, we constrain the training data to 5B, 2.5B, 500M, 200M, 100M, and 50M.
 Meanwhile, we fix the batch size and optimization steps.
-As visualized in Figure~\ref{data}(\emph{Right}), with less training data, the trained LLMs tend to overfit.
-Meanwhile, attention sink also disappears. \looseness=-1
+As visualized in Figure~\ref{data}(\emph{Right}), with less training data, attention sink disappears.
+Further evidence in Figure~\ref{appendix_overfit} shows that this is not related to overfitting.\looseness=-1

 \textbf{Randomness in data distribution.} After packing documents into chunks, we re-sample the first token within the chunk $\boldsymbol{x}_1\sim \textrm{Uniform}(\mathbb{V})$.
 The trained LM has the metric $\textrm{Sink}_1^\epsilon=\textrm{27.03\%}$, even larger than the default setup.
 This further validates the low semantic information of the sink token.
 We also consider $\boldsymbol{x}_1\textrm{,}\,\boldsymbol{x}_2\sim \textrm{Uniform}(\mathbb{V})$, and we find attention sink shifts to the second token with $\textrm{Sink}_2^\epsilon=\textrm{14.08\%}$ while the attention sink on the first token is much less obvious $\textrm{Sink}_1^\epsilon=\textrm{1.98\%}$.
 But when only sample $\boldsymbol{x}_2\sim \textrm{Uniform}(\mathbb{V})$, the attention sink still always appears on the first token ($\textrm{Sink}_1^\epsilon=\textrm{20.99\%}$).
 Additionally, we find with more random tokens during pre-training, attention sink tends to disappear.\looseness=-1